plaktos/CuteCards/README.md

 This project is meant to develop a Flashcard program using Qt5.10.

-It reads .deck files from the res folder, which are JSON documents formatted in a specific way.
+It takes .deck files which are JSON documents formatted in a specific way.

 # How do I format the .deck file